St. Thomas Seminary

 St. Thomas Seminary, located in Bloomfield, Connecticut, is a minor seminary for the Roman Catholic Archdiocese of Hartford.
-The current rector is the Most Reverend Christie A. Macaluso.
+The current rector is Auxiliary Bishop Christie A. Macaluso.

 History

 St. Thomas Seminary was founded in 1897 by Bishop Michael Tierney, the sixth Bishop of Hartford.
 The original Seminary was located at 352 Collins Street in Hartford, in what was once the Chinese College.
 It opened its doors on September 7, 1897.
 Bishop Tierney appointed the Right Reverend John Synnott as the first President of St. Thomas.
 Due to the increasing enrollment it became necessary to find a larger space.
 Bishop John J. Nilan had the cornerstone laid for the present building in 1928, and in 1930 the seminary moved to its current location in Bloomfield.

 Collins Street (1897–1930)

 St. Thomas Seminary opened on September 7, 1897, with 37 students in its first class.
 On the first floor was a study hall, classrooms, the refectory, and parlors.
 The second floor consisted of the chapel, a dormitory, and the professors' rooms.
 Soon after the size of the building proved inadequate for the needs of the diocese, and a new building adjacent to the old Chinese College was erected, serving the diocese until 1930.